What We Do

 Asana at your own pace

-Perched on the second floor of Victoria, BC’s historic Market Square, Ashtanga Yoga Victoria is the city’s only yoga studio delivering a full schedule of Ashtanga classes, including Mysore.
-With experienced teachers and one-on-one guidance, you’ll flow through asanas at your own pace and experience true transformation with every class.
+With the most experienced teachers in Victoria and one-on-one guidance, you’ll flow through asanas at your own pace and experience true transformation with every yoga class.

 Why Ashtanga Yoga Victoria?